inferenceflow-ai/reflow/DESIGN_NOTES.md

       messages propagating but a sequential check of unsent messages could say no worker has any unsent messages due to timing.

+OK, the basic thing is that I must quiesce all upstreams before quiescing downstreams.
+For that, I'll need the original task graph and a way to target a specific tasks workers on a node.
+The quiesce algorithm: if a source, wait a certain amount of time for the source to be done, then stop it (can remove the worker from circulation).
+Also, wait for unsent messages to be empty.
+At each subsequent stage, wait for the inbox to be empty and the unsent messages to be empty.
+I don't need special end of stream instructions any more.
+Once the job has been shut down, the engines can  shut down and exit if there are no active workers.